LMelker/Jira-Sandbox-Environment/README.md

 # Jira Sandbox Environment

-## Need to pre set your host file:
+## You need add in your host file:
 ```
 # Docker Jira Sandbox
 127.0.0.1  jira.internal